-5.1 Governing board
+5.1 Governing Board

-The governing board has overall responsibility for ensuring that our school complies with all relevant data protection obligations.
+The Governing Board of each school has specific responsibility for ensuring that the School complies with all relevant data protection obligations.

 5.2 Data Protection Officer

 The Data Protection Officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related policies and guidelines where applicable.